 The English modules explore texts from different genres and periods and develop skills of critical thinking, argument and analysis.
-The social science components have been chosen to suit students who are interested in the organisation of society and the more people-centred aspects of Psychology, with an emphasis on developmental psychology, mental health, and criminology.
+The social science components have been chosen to suit students who are interested in the organisation of society and the more people-centred aspects of Psychology, and Sociology.

 All of City College Norwich’s Degree programmes are validated by the UEA, meaning that the quality of the awards you get is assured by a world-renowned Higher Education organisation.

 Teaching is usually over three terms of ten weeks, each with a weekly attendance of two days a week.
 You will normally study two modules, worth 20 credits, each term (plus a dissertation worth 40 credits in the third year).
 Teaching will involve lectures, guest speakers, small group sessions or seminars, tutorials, workshops, theatre and cinema and field trips.
 The list below indicates the modules that make up the programme.
 For details on each of these modules, see the course particulars for the English BA and Psychology with Sociology BA.

 Year 1 (level 4) modules

 - Madness, Trauma and Culture